dradoncic/crypto_analysis/README.md

 ---

-These formulas form the foundation for calculating and managing an equal-weighted ETF.
+The following formulas form the foundation for calculating and managing an equal-weighted ETF.
+The cryptocurrencies that make up the ETF are as follows: Bitcoin, BNB, Cardano, Ethereum, Solana, XRP.

 ---